proycon/LaMachine/lamachine_v2_plan.md

 Some common defaults will be provided and made available in the appropriate repositories such as Docker Hub.

-Users will be able to bootstrap LaMachine v2 entirely through one boostrap command (a ``curl ... | bash``) combination, which will start an automated wizard askins the user for his choices for his LaMachine build.
+Users will be able to bootstrap LaMachine v2 entirely through one boostrap command (a ``curl ... | bash``) combination, which will start an automated wizard asking the user for his choices for his LaMachine build.
 The script will provide a single entry point and will install necessary initial dependencies (e.g. Vagrant, Ansible).
 It is geared for a wide variety of unix-like platforms (including Windows 10 with the Linux Subsystem).